safwan-moha/ever-bash/README.md

 ### Keywords
 - Help: `save -h`

+- Save using: `save`
+will save the last command
-- Save using: `save <command>`
+- Save using: `save <command>` will save the specified command

 - Copy using: `save -s <match>`
 - Delete using: `save -d <match>`